 How is the funding for the scholarship administered?

-Awards are made on a first-come, first-served basis upon receipt of the Galesburg Promise application and FAFSA.
+Awards are made on a first-come, first-served basis upon completions of the Galesburg Promise Steps to Apply outlined above.